FilRip/Explorip/README.md

 You can open command prompt or powershell too in any tabs

-Launch explorir with "useowncopier" in command line argument to intercept copy/paste with an icon in notification zone (like SuperCopier/UltraCopier/TeraCopy/...)
+Launch explorip with "useowncopier" in command line argument to intercept copy/paste with an icon in notification zone (like SuperCopier/UltraCopier/TeraCopy/...)